Nsohko/WhisperSG/README.md

 </p>
 <p align="center"><em>
 Comparison of Whisper against its competitors </br>
-The y axis represents Word Error Rate (WER) with a lower value indicating a higher accuracy </br>
+The y axis represents Word Error Rate (WER), with a lower value indicating a higher accuracy </br>
 Column E (computer-assisted) refers to ASR followed by human verification
 </em></p>
 </br>

 Whisper is also relatively lightweight and comes in a variety of sizes (tiny, base, small, medium and large).
-The tiny, small, base and medium sizes also come in English-only (designated by a .en at the end of the name, e.g., small.en) and multilingual versions, while large only comes in a multilingual version.
+The tiny, base, small and medium sizes also come in English-only (designated by a .en at the end of the name, e.g., small.en) and multilingual versions, while large only comes in a multilingual version.

 For this project, we chose to finetune the small English-only version of Whisper, as we found it to have a good balance of accuracy and performance even on limited hardware.
-This made it manageable within the scope of our project (especially in comparison to larger models like medium/large), while also being relatively accurate when used to transcribe audio (compared to smaller models like small/tiny).
+This made it manageable within the scope of our project (especially in comparison to larger models like medium/large), while also being relatively accurate when used to transcribe audio (compared to smaller models like tiny/base).
 The comparison between model sizes is summarized [below](https://cdn.openai.com/papers/whisper.pdf).

 </br>
 <p align="center">